dcrankshaw/clipper/model_composition/image_driver_1/containerized/README.md

 Once you've started a benchmark, there are some useful tools and logs that you can use to monitor behavior.

 ### Monitoring CPU usage
-If you're running a CPU-intensive model
+If you're running a CPU-intensive model on a set of cores, `{c_1, ..., c_n}`, you can use [htop](http://hisham.hm/htop/) to monitor for higher activity on those cores.

 ### Monitoring GPU usage
 If you're benchmarking the VGG or Inception models on a GPU, you can make sure that the model is using the GPU via the